PlayableLab FAQs

 - Play-preview in portrait/landscape, then export.

-- Measure IPM, CTR, funnels and heatmaps in Analyzer; iterate with duplicated projects.
+- Measure IPM, CTR, funnels and heatmaps in Playable-Analytics; iterate with duplicated projects.

-How do CPI teams use AI-Motion alongside playables?
+How do UA / performance teams use AI-Video alongside playables?

 How do agencies collaborate on client work?